MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 arrays.
 More complex abstract or concrete types can also be stored.

-The `modeldb` object defined in the `driver` component provides the ability to store  range of different data structures in addition to fields.
+The `modeldb` object defined in the `driver` component provides the ability to store all of the above data structures.
 A list of the main data structures declared in `modeldb` is given here.
 For more details on how to use these data structures see the :ref:`modeldb <section modeldb>` documentation.

- - **field** Stores fields and field collections as key-value pairs.
+ - **field**: an object that can store fields and field collections which can be accessed by name.
- - **configuration** As described above, stores the model
-   configuration: input values, science options, switches and so forth.
+ - **configuration** An instance of the configuration object described above, which stores the model configuration: input values, science options, switches and so forth.
- - **values** A key-value data structure described above that can store any type or class.
+ - **values** An instance of the key-value data structure described above that can store any type or class which can be accessed by name.
  - **mpi** Stores an object that can be used to perform MPI tasks.
+ - **clock** and **calendar** objects can track model time.

 While all algorithms in an LFRic model will rely on fields, to retain a degree of separation between the model and the infrastructure it is